Sale of Goods contracts: Seller’s liability for sub-contracts

 The basic premise of a sale of goods contract is very simple: a seller contracts to sell goods to a buyer.
 But what happens if a seller is in breach of its obligations to the buyer?

 Where the seller fails to deliver, or delivers late, or delivers defective goods, the remedies of the buyer are set out in sections 51-53 of the Sales of Goods Act 1979.
 The legal presumption is that the buyer will go into the market and attempt to source the goods from an alternative provider and recover any difference in price from the seller.
 Where a buyer is unable to source the goods from an alternative source, he is entitled to recover losses that occur directly and naturally from the breach.

 The buyer’s losses are likely to include a claim for loss of profit.
 Lost profit is usually recoverable when it results from business interruption, namely the inability of the buyer to use the goods and the resultant impact on its trading, such as production downtime.
 But what about where the buyer is not the end user of the goods, but a second-hand dealer who has contracted to re-sell the goods to a subsequent buyer at a profit?
 Can the buyer recover profit lost on the sub-contract for re-sale, or is this loss too remote, in the sense that it does not arise directly and naturally from the breach?

-The wealth of case law derives from the shipping industry, where it is accepted industry practice that the appropriate measure of loss is as set out in s.51 SGA and that losses on sub-contracts are not recoverable.
+The wealth of case law derives from the shipping industry, where it is accepted industry practice that the appropriate measure of loss is as set out in section 51 of the Sales of Goods Act and that losses on sub-contracts are not recoverable.